Skip to main content Skip to navigation

 • University College Freiburg (Freiburg, Germany)

 Alternatively, you may also have the opportunity to study abroad at one of the University of Warwick's partner institutions.
-Please note that the availability of these partners vary each year, and we are unable to guarantee their availability for all students.
+Please note that the availability of these partners varies each year, and we are unable to guarantee their availability for all students.

-We also offer short-term study abroad experiences through our School for Cross-faculty Studies (SCFS) Venice programme, which includes two SCFS Venice modules:
+Additionally, we also offer short-term study abroad experiences through our School for Cross-faculty Studies (SCFS) Venice programme, which includes two SCFS Venice modules:

 For more information about studying abroad please see our Study Abroad pages.